 Grill mats are fantastic when you want mess-free cooking.
 Before I used a grill mat, food particles would fall through the grates inside the grill.
 It isn’t enjoyable to clean.

-The chicken is less likely to stick when on grill mats.
 I’ve used the one from Renook, and it’s terrific.
 Your chicken doesn’t stick, and you get a clean grilling.

 As I mentioned earlier, it’s equally essential to oil both the chicken and the grill.
 What oil you choose also has an impact on your meat.